Dogwalker-kryt/Linux-Drive-Manager/README.md

 - Info block sometimes not printing right
 - Drive Fingerprinting sometimes returning to main menu before it could do anything
-- When using the --operation flags to start a specific opertion like for example --analyze-disk-space the whole output will corrupt and brake

 **You found an issue?**
 If you found an issue that is presistent after restarting the Application, please report it by opening an issue with a detailed report